On p-adic lattices and Grassmannians: Greenberg realizations and loop groups

-Let $X$ and $Y$ be ind-schemes which are represented by direct systems $(X_{i})$ and $(Y_{i})$, respectively.
-Any morphism of direct systems $(X_{i})\to (Y_{i})$ (i.e. a system of compatible maps $f_{i}: X_{i}\to Y_{i'}$) induces a morphism $f: X\to Y$.
+Let $X$ and $Y$ be $S$-ind-schemes which are represented by direct systems $(X_{i})$ and $(Y_{i})$ (respectively) of $S$-schemes.
+Any morphism of direct systems $(X_{i})\to (Y_{i})$ (i.e. a system of compatible maps $f_{i}: X_{i}\to Y_{j_{i}}$) induces a morphism $f: X\to Y$.
 In this case we say that $f$ is represented by the system $(f_{i})$.
-From the above lemma the following converse is easy to deduce.
+Using Lemma \ref{lemMorIndSch} the following converse is easy to deduce.